Gab-Menezes/gab-menezes.github.io/_posts/2025-01-13-using-the-most-unhinged-avx-512-instruction-to-make-the-fastest-phrase-search-algo.md

 With this "little lamb" is found in group 21 value 3, i.e `21*16+3 = 339`.

-And the magical part is: To avoid having to analyze one document at a time, we can pack the document id (assuming a 32-bit document id) into the 32 MSB of a 64-bit number, while the LSB are the group and value. `packed = (doc_id << 32) | group_value`.
+And the magical part is: To avoid having to analyze one document at a time, we can pack the document ID (assuming a 32-bit document ID) into the 32 MSB of a 64-bit number, while the LSB are the group and value. `packed = (doc_id << 32) | group_value`.

-When calculating the intersection, we take the document id and group (48 MSBs).
+When calculating the intersection, we take the document ID and group (48 MSBs).
 With this, we can search the whole index in a single shot.
-So in the end, we have a single continuous array of data, with all document ids and positions that contain that token.
+So in the end, we have a single continuous array of data, with all document IDs and positions that contain that token.

 Pretty cool.